gakiwate/titanic/README.md

 #About Titanic

-Titanic is designed primarily around the Mozilla build and test systems.
+Titanic is designed around the Mozilla build and test systems.
 The goal of Titanic is to be able to bisect holes in tests for revisions submitted.
 Long term, titanic is not only to be a standalone tool but also allow have hooks for other tools to plug in.

 The main idea is to lock into revisions for tests that did not run.
-Titanic takes in a revision to begin the analysis from - this usually is a revision that marks the start of issues for some tests.
-In addition to this, the branch, platform and test are specified.
+Titanic takes in a revision to begin the analysis from.
+Titanic trudges back from that point to the last revision for which the test was successfully run.

-##Working
+## Working

-After this titanic will trudge through the revisions and find the all the revisions for which the test did not successfuly run.
+After being given this data, titanic will trudge through the revisions and find the all the revisions for which the test did not successfully run.
 It will also determine if a build needs to be done for the revision and platform in question.

-#Installation
+# Installation

-You'll need to install the Python 'requests' package
+To run ''Titanic'' you'll need to install the Python 'requests' package

 You can do this by running the following command after you have installed 'pip'

     pip install requests

+## Setting Up

-To use titanic in analysis mode, you need to run the following command
+To make use of the trigger commands that titanic provides you should add the following line in ~/.netrc

-    python titanic.py -r [revision] -b [branch] --bn [buildername] -d [range]
+    machine secure.pub.build.mozilla.org login <email> password <password>

+In case you don't want to do that you can manually enter the LDAP username and password when prompted!

+## Installing the Server: Local Usage

+In case you want to use the default server hosted by Mozilla and don't want to run your own small server then this section of the installation is optional.

-If you want to use the Server module you will need to install flask
+To run the server you need to install 'flask'

     pip install flask

 In addition to get the server running in apache, you need to create the database and assign it proper permissions:
 ```
 ls -la db/backfill-db.sqlite
 -rwxrwxr-- 1 www-data www-data 3072 Aug 26 18:23 db/backfill-db.sqlite
 ```